 Remember to take care of yourself so that you stay as healthy and well as you can, and pace yourself - this journey can last a long time.

-If you have questions or suggestions for new resources please send me an email anytime at [email protected]
+If you have suggestions for new resources please send me an email anytime: [email protected]

 If your family's loss is very recent and you are having a hard time knowing what to do, please read this article on immediate self care: